Bron Breakker: NXT (2021–2024)

-At New Year's Evil on January 4, 2022, Breakker defeated Ciampa by submission to win the NXT Championship, the first title of his wrestling career.
-At Vengeance Day on February 15, he made his first successful title defense, defeating Santos Escobar.
+At NXT New Year's Evil on January 4, 2022, Breakker defeated Ciampa by submission to win the NXT Championship.
+At NXT Vengeance Day on February 15, he made his first successful title defense, defeating Santos Escobar.
 Breakker made his main roster debut on the March 7 episode of Raw, teaming with Ciampa to defeat Dolph Ziggler and Robert Roode in a tag team match.
-At Roadblock the following day, Breakker defended the NXT Championship against Ciampa and Ziggler in a triple threat match, with Ziggler pinning Ciampa to end Breakker's reign at 63 days.
-On April 1, Breakker inducted his father and uncle into the WWE Hall of Fame; the following night at Stand & Deliver, he challenged Ziggler for the title in a losing effort.
-On the April 4 episode of Raw, Breakker defeated Ziggler to win the NXT Championship for a second time.
+At NXT Roadblock the following day, Breakker defended the NXT Championship against Ciampa and Ziggler in a triple threat match, with Ziggler pinning Ciampa to end Breakker's first reign at 63 days.
+On April 1, Breakker inducted his father and uncle into the WWE Hall of Fame; the following night at NXT Stand & Deliver, Breakker failed to regain the title from Ziggler after interference from Roode.

+On the April 4, 2022 episode of Raw, Breakker defeated Ziggler to win the NXT Championship for a second time.
 On the following episode of NXT, he retained the title against Gunther.
 Breakker subsequently began feuding with Joe Gacy after Gacy kidnapped Rick Steiner, leading to a match between the two at Spring Breakin' on May 3, where Breakker defeated Gacy to retain the title.
-At In Your House on June 4, he defeated Gacy in a rematch, with the added stipulation that he would lose the title if he got disqualified.
-At the Great American Bash on July 5, Breakker retained the title against Cameron Grimes, and was attacked by the debuting J. D. McDonagh after the match.
-At Heatwave on August 16, Breakker retained the title against McDonagh; after the match, he was confronted by NXT United Kingdom Champion Tyler Bate.
-At Worlds Collide in September 2022, Breakker defeated Bate to unify the NXT Championship and NXT United Kingdom Championship.
-At Halloween Havoc in October 2022, Breakker defeated McDonagh and Ilja Dragunov in a triple threat match to retain the NXT Championship.
-At NXT Deadline in December 2022, Breakker successfully defended the NXT Championship against Apollo Crews.

-At New Year's Evil on January 10, 2023, Breakker defeated Grayson Waller via countout to retain the NXT Championship; at Vengeance Day on February 4, he defeated Waller once again, this time in a cage match.
+At NXT In Your House on June 4, he defeated Gacy in a rematch, with the added stipulation that he would lose the title if he got disqualified.
+At NXT The Great American Bash on July 5, Breakker retained the title against Cameron Grimes, and was attacked by the debuting JD McDonagh after the match.
+At NXT Heatwave on August 16, Breakker retained the title against McDonagh; after the match, he was confronted by NXT United Kingdom Champion Tyler Bate.
+At Worlds Collide on September 4, Breakker defeated Bate to unify the NXT Championship and NXT United Kingdom Championship.
+However, he is not recognized as the final NXT United Kingdom Champion.
+At NXT Halloween Havoc on October 22, Breakker defeated McDonagh and Ilja Dragunov in a triple threat match to retain the NXT Championship.
+At NXT Deadline on December 10, Breakker successfully defended the NXT Championship against Apollo Crews.
+At NXT New Year's Evil on January 10, 2023, Breakker defeated Grayson Waller via countout to retain the NXT Championship.
+At NXT Vengeance Day on February 4, he defeated Waller once again, this time in a cage match.
+At NXT Stand & Deliver on April 1, Breakker lost the title to Carmelo Hayes, ending his second reign at 362 days.